Griffitt History, Family Crest & Coats of Arms

 Some of the Griffitt family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Griffitt family to the New World and Oceana
+Migration of the Griffitt family

 During the latter half of the 19th and the beginning of the 20th century, the people of Wales journeyed to North America to find a new life.
 They made major contributions to the arts, industry and commerce of both Canada and the United States, and added a rich cultural heritage to their newly adopted societies.
 A look at the immigration and passenger lists has shown a number of people bearing the name Griffitt: Henry Griffith, who settled in St. John's Harbour, Newfoundland, in 1703; Edward and Joe Griffith settled in Virginia in 1635; Griffith Griffiths settled in Virginia in 1663.